dariodip/todo_microservice/README.md

 # Todo_microservice
-A simple microservice in Python using Flask, connexion, MongoDB, Injection and Angular 4 as front-end.
+A simple microservice developed with Python using Flask, connexion, MongoDB, Injection and Angular 4 as front-end.

 This project is fully developed using [Microservice Pattern](http://microservices.io/patterns/microservices.html).